ura-design-system/isomerpages-boa/_get-registered/1-requirements.md

 ---
 layout: leftnav-page-content
 title: Overiew
-permalink: /get-registered/overview/
+permalink: /get-registered/requirements/
-breadcrumb: Overview
+breadcrumb: Requirements
 collection_name: get-registered
 ---

-### **General Registration Requirements For Architectural Practice in Singapore**

-The Board of Architects, Singapore (BOA) is the statutory authority established to administer the Architects Act 1991.
-The Architects Act 1991 sets out the general qualifications and requirements for registration and the BOA is responsible for evaluation of applications for admission to the Register of Architects.

-### **Requirements for Registration as an Architect**

-The requirements for registration as an architect in Singapore are:
+To register as an architect in Singapore, you will need to:

-* an approved academic qualification in architecture; and
+* have an approved academic qualification in architecture;
-* an appropriate practical experience in architectural work
+* have an appropriate practical experience in architectural work;
+* pass the professional practice examination, oral or written examination prescribed and approved by the Board

 In addition the Board must be satisfied that an applicant for registration is a fit and proper person.